CartoDB/carto-python/examples/README.md

 - File [checkQuery.py](https://github.com/CartoDB/carto-python/blob/examples/examples/checkQuery.py) checks the query planner of the input query with the PostgreSQL Explain Analyze operation.
 Depending on the query give tips to optimize the query.

 - File [importMergeFiles.py](https://github.com/CartoDB/carto-python/blob/examples/examples/importMergeFiles.py).
-It imports several files and merge them into a single dataset.
-The script imports several files from the files folder named `files` using the CARTO Import API and saving the names of the imported files into an array.
-Then, using the CARTO SQL API and the INSERT INTO SELECT operation, it merges the different files into a single one.
-Finally using the SQL DROP TABLE operation, it deletes the files that have been imported except the merged one.
+It imports several files from a folder and merge them into a single dataset within the CARTO account.

 - File [createBatchJob.py](https://github.com/CartoDB/carto-python/blob/examples/examples/createBatchJob.py) creates a new SQL Batch API job.